-Salt Lake's new executive who today succeeded Mayor John Clark as head of the city government. occasion, and the hearty and eloquent expressions of good will ought to have entirely obliterated any trace of friction that may have arisen between members of opposing political faith during the time they have served togeth- It was shortly after 11 o'clock when the Council assembled, the members taking their usual seats, Mr. Romney being the only absentee.
-Mayor Clark and Mayor-elect Thompson occupied seats at the north end of the chamber, and were the central figures in a group composed of ex-Chief of Police Arthur Pratt, D. E. Elchnor, Councilman-elect Whittemore, Councilman-elect Hartenstein, Councilman-elect Beatty, and Fred Loofbourow.
-Near them were grouped Councilman elect Thomas, Councilman-elect Gemmill and Councilman-elect Canning.
+Salt Lake's new executive who today succeeded Mayor John Clark as head of the city government.

+occasion, and the hearty and eloquent expressions of good will ought to have entirely obliterated any trace of friction that may have arisen between members of opposing political faith during the time they have served togethelect Thomas, Councilman-elect Gem-mill and Councilman-elect Canning.
 The other new members were scattered through the lobby.

+It was shortly after 11 o'clock when the Council assembled, the members taking their usual seats, Mr. Romney being the only absentee.

+Mayor Clark and Mayor-elect Thompson occupied seats at the north end of the chamber, and were the central figures in a group composed of ex-Chief of Police Arthur Pratt, D. E. Elchnor, Councilman-elect Whittemore, Councilman-elect Hartenstein.
+Councilman-elect Beatty, and Fred Loofbourow.
+Near them were grouped Councilmantere, Councilman Siddoway requested that Councilman Fernstrom express the feelings of the majority, and the gentleman from the Third surprised all by the genuine eloquence of his effort.
+Then Councilman Wallace took the floor and in a very happy manner, reflected the hearty good will prevailing mong all members.

-At the south end of the chamber Superintendent Caine, of the waterworks department, was the center of a group department heads and employes, and all listened to the proceedings with great interest.
+At the south end of the chamber Su-perintendent Caine, of the waterworks department, was the center of a group of department heads and employes, and all listened to the proceedings with great interest.

 It did not take a great while to dispose of routine matters, although there was no disposition to hurry affairs.
 When the table was cleared a pretty incident occurred.
-Councilman Callister, in a brief speech that expressed the feelings of every member, presented President Barnes with a handsome gavel, and the response was equally appropriate.
-Nor did the evidences of good will end ere, Councilman Siddoway requested that Councilman Fernstrom express the feelings of the majority, and the gen-tleman from the Third surprised all by the genuine eloquence of his effort.
-Then Councilman Wallace took the floor and in a very happy manner, re-flected the hearty good will prevailing among all members.
-The minutes were read, Recorder Backman performing that duty for the last time, and the Council then ceased to exist.
-For the next quarter of an hour the eld and the new adminstrations mingled on the floor, Mayor Thompson shaking hands cordially with ex-Mayor Clark. whose positions had just been reversed. while the ex-members congratulated their successors and wished them "good While this was going on, Recorder Naylor took his place and called on the Council to come to order.
-The next moment the new administration was in saddle and the machinery of the elty administration was at once in motion again.
+Councilman Callis-ter, in a brief speech that expressed the feelings of every member, presented President Barnes with a handsome gavel, and the response was equally appropriate.
+Nor did the evidences of good will end minutes were read, Recorder The Backman performing that duty for the last time, and the Council then ceased to exist.

+For the next quarter of an hour the old and the new administrations mingled on the floor, Mayor Thompson shaking hands cordially with ex-Mayor Clark, whose positions had just been reversed. while the ex-members congratulated their successors and wished them "good a due regard to the amenities of the | Eastmond, together with the papers in the case, and respectfully submit to your honorable body that in my opinion said deed should not be granted without the payment of the tax, for which tax sale desired to be released was made.
+The levy of tax under which sale was made covered both sides of Second South street from Fifth West to the Jordan river-in all twelve blocks of pavement.
+The taxes for said pave-ment, amounting to near \$7,000, appear to have been paid by all the parties who own property abutting same, with the exception of seven, including the peti-tioner and one party who took the matter into court, which case, I am informed is still pending.
+All of said seven parties have since paid the tax with interest and cost, except the sale of J. W. Lash, \$58.74, and part of block 44, assessed against Kelsey & plat "C,"

+While this was going on.
+Recorder Naylor took his place and called on the Council to come to order.
+The next moment the new administration was in saddle and the machinery of the city administration was at once in mo-tion again.

 MEET FOR LAST TIME.